ebyhr/presto-importer/README.md

-presto-io is a command to import a local file to specific table.
+presto-importer is a command to import a local file to specific table.

 How to use
 1. Create sample table.